 What is a Chapter 7 Bankruptcy:

-In order to qualify for a Chapter 7 bankruptcy the individual must meet the median income requisites as set forth by the Bankruptcy code, or qualify under the means test.
+In order to qualify for a Chapter 7 bankruptcy, the individual must meet the median income requisites as set forth by the Bankruptcy Code or qualify under the means test.
 If an individual household family income is above the median income levels and they are not able to meet the requirements of the means test, they may not file for Chapter 7 protection.
 The entire process usually takes between 3 to 6 months, from the inception of the case to the date of discharge.
-Contact a bankruptcy attorney at or firm for more details.
+Contact a bankruptcy attorney at our firm for more details.

 What is a Chapter 13 Bankruptcy: